Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Stiffness after rest or first thing in the morning

-Pain with weight bearing activities - walking, stairs, hills
+Pain with weight-bearing activities - such as walking, climbing stairs, or going uphill

-Reduced hip range of motion especially rotation and flexion
+Reduced hip range of motion - especially in rotation and flexion

 Creaking or grinding sensations (crepitus)

-Symptoms usually develop gradually and may fluctuate, with good days and bad days depending on activity levels.
+Symptoms usually develop gradually and may fluctuate.
+Many experience good days and bad days, depending on activity levels.

 Differentiating Hip OA from Other Hip Pain Sources

-Hip pain isn’t always OA, it can be confused with:
+Hip pain isn’t always due to OA.
+It can be confused with:

 A careful clinical assessment helps distinguish these presentations (Reiman & Cook, 2014).